-If that sounds like a lot, that's because it is.
+If that sounds like a lot for a one-person HR shop, that's because it is.

-For many companies, the process is excessively timeconsuming and confusing, with hours spent on the phone, miles of trips to the printer and the hassle of sending documents back and forth through email.
+For many smaller companies, the process is excessively time-consuming and confusing, with hours spent on the phone, miles of trips to the printer and the hassle of sending documents back and forth through email.

-It can take up to 90 days
+It can take up to

+90 days